angular-experts-io/modern-angular-workshop/exercise-architecture/README.md

 In this exercise, we're going to explore how to scaffold an application architecture and automatic architecture validation.
 We are going to learn the following topics:

-- How to prepare folder structure to reflect architectural building blocks
+- How to prepare a folder structure to reflect architectural building blocks
 - How to define automated architecture validation
 - How to create **standalone** `core` with `provideCore() {}`
 - How to create a main layout